nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

   **Workaround:** Ensure that the value of :kconfig:option:`CONFIG_BT_BUF_ACL_RX_COUNT` is greater than the value of :kconfig:option:`CONFIG_BT_MAX_CONN`.

+.. rst-class:: v2-8-0

+DRGN-23511: Building of multilink Bluetooth applications fails This happens when the :kconfig:option:`CONFIG_BT_BUF_ACL_RX_COUNT` Kconfig option is not explicitly set.

+  **Workaround:** Set the Kconfig value explicitly.

+.. rst-class:: v2-8-0

+NCSDK-29354: Bluetooth traffic stalls while writing or erasing flash Using system workqueue for internal flash operations while Bluetooth is in use could result in Bluetooth hang or flash operation failures (timeout in MPSL flash synchronization).
+  This happens because Bluetooth RX context waits for the connection TX notify that is done in the system workqueue context.

+  **Affected platforms:** nRF52 Series, nRF54L15

+  **Workaround:** Use a separate workqueue for connection TX notify processing (:kconfig:option:`CONFIG_BT_CONN_TX_NOTIFY_WQ`).

 Bluetooth Mesh
 ==============

 The issues in this section are related to the :ref:`ug_bt_mesh` protocol.

+.. rst-class:: v2-8-0 v2-7-0

+NCSDK-29893: Adding dynamic names to devices does not work The advertiser options to automatically add the name in the scan response and the advertising data is removed.
+  The Mesh files ``proxy_srv.c`` and ``pb_gatt_srv.c`` were using ``BT_LE_ADV_OPT_USE_NAME`` that has been removed.

+.. rst-class:: v2-8-0 v2-7-0 v2-6-2 v2-6-1 v2-6-0 v2-5-3 v2-5-2 v2-5-1 v2-5-0

+NCSDK-28363: Local composition hash generator only considers the first portion of the Composition Data Page 0 (CDP0) when the size of CDP0 exceeds ``BT_TX_SDU_MAX``
+  This affects applications that use the Large Composition Data server together with the default DFU Metadata format enabled using the :kconfig:option:`CONFIG_BT_MESH_DFU_METADATA` Kconfig option.
+  Using the hash computed by calling the :c:func:`bt_mesh_dfu_metadata_comp_hash_local_get()` function to compare metadata will wrongly conclude that two pages are equal if the difference between the pages is beyond the first ``BT_MESH_TX_SDU_MAX`` bytes of the page.

+  **Workaround:** Make sure that, for applications with composition data longer than ``BT_TX_SDU_MAX``, any change to composition data as part of a DFU includes at least one change in the first ``BT_TX_SDU_MAX`` bytes of CDP0.
+  Alternatively, create your own metadata scheme other than the default DFU Metadata format for such applications.

 .. rst-class:: v2-6-2 v2-6-1 v2-6-0 v2-5-3 v2-5-2 v2-5-1 v2-5-0